alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

         3. Update our stack to use them instead of the previous ones

 3. Monitoring
-   Monitor HTTP and HTTPS traffic using Statsd
+   Monitor HTTP and HTTPS traffic using [Statsd](https://github.com/etsy/statsd)

 4. Hardcoded URLs
    Many links to our applications within our codebase are hardcoded
-    1. Determine each type of hardcoded URLs (ex: http://www.alittlemarket.com, http://CONSTANT, http://assets.alittlemarket.com, etc)
+    1. Determine each type of hardcoded URL (ex: http://www.alittlemarket.com, http://CONSTANT, http://assets.alittlemarket.com, etc)
     2. Replace all the hardcoded URLs by the equivalent constant
         1. Project by project
         2. file type by file type (php, smarty, twig, etc.)